 I often tell anglers that if you know how to read the water well you can eliminate over 70% of the water that doesn’t hold much fish.
 Often, 80% of the fish will hold in the same 20% of the water.
 When you figure out how to find these spots you can eliminate all the bad water and start catching more fish.

-When fishing big water that you can’t really see the bottom or where you can’t see any obvious holding areas or structure, I will start fishing the spot where I lose sight of the bottom and will fish in lines about 1 foot apart from one side of the river to the other side of the river where I can start seeing bottom again.
+When fishing big water where you can’t really see the bottom or where you can’t see any obvious holding areas or structure, I will start fishing the spot where I lose sight of the bottom and will fish in lines about 1 foot apart from one side of the river to the other side of the river where I can start seeing bottom again.

 Trout, steelhead, and salmon use the current for oxygen, to bring them their food, and for holding in.
 Stillwater along the edges of the river should be avoided as this is not good water for steelhead, trout, or salmon.